-It is planned to use a winter road between Doris and Boston during the construction phase, following an established route that has routinely been used for past exploration activities.
-This route has not been specifically inspected for archaeological resources, but it has been positioned to avoid recorded archaeological sites.
+It is planned to use a winter road between Doris and Boston during the construction phase, following an established route that has been routinely used for past exploration activities.
+Several branches between Roberts Bay, Windy Lake, Doris Lake and Patch Lake have been used in the past and could be used again.
 Because winter roads are typically placed mainly on frozen water bodies, they are less likely to cross ground of good archaeological potential; however, the edges of water bodies can have elevated ground that may contain some archaeological remains.
-The winter road route has several fairly long sections travelling over land.
-It comes close to some recorded archaeological sites: at the south end of Doris Lake (NaNh-44); several near the south end of Wolverine-Patch lakes; at a pond (MLNh-4) and in a creek valley (MLNh-20) in the north-central section; and a cluster of sites at the north end of Aimaoktalok Lake.
-Therefore, those overland portions of the winter road route will be subjected to careful examination prior to use.
-Due to the proximity of some sites, the route used must closely follow a GPS line, and some nearby sites may require staking to ensure avoidance.
+Most of the historic winter road routes were not been specifically inspected for archaeological resources, but the roads were positioned to avoid recorded archaeological sites.
+The winter road between Doris and Boston was assessed by aerial reconnaissance in 2017.
+It has several fairly long sections travelling over land and comes close to some recorded archaeological sites: at the south end of Doris Lake (NaNh-44); several near the south end of Wolverine-Patch lakes; at a pond (MLNh-4) and in a creek valley (MLNh-20) in the north-central section; and a cluster of sites at the north end of Aimaoktalok Lake.
+Therefore, those overland portions of the winter road route will require careful placement to ensure maximum avoidance distance, and nearby sites will be monitored as necessary.
+The route used must closely follow a GPS line, and some of the sites may require staking to ensure avoidance.

 The Boston PDA contains five recorded sites, and it is unlikely that unrecorded sites are present within that area due to intensive archaeological surveys conducted during the 1990s and early 2000s.
-Two sites are likely to be directly impacted by the Boston infrastructure pad: site MjNh-8, is considered fully mitigated, and MjNh-9 was assessed in detail and will require a small amount of additional data recovery.
-Sites MjNh-3 and MkNh-1 are on the periphery of the proposed airstrip.
-These sites were also assessed, and determination as to any mitigation required will follow the finalized detailed design.
+Two sites are likely to be directly impacted by the Boston infrastructure pad: site MjNh-8 is considered fully mitigated, and MjNh-9 was assessed in detail and will require a small amount of additional data recovery.
+Sites MjNh-3 and MkNh-1 are on the periphery of the proposed TMA and airstrip PDA, respectively.
+These sites were assessed, and determination as to mitigation required will follow the finalized detailed design.
 Site MjNh-5 was also subjected to detailed assessment.
-This site is within the outlined PDA but it is over
+This site is within the outlined PDA and may be within 130 m of a vent raise and access road.

-500m from the proposed limits for Boston infrastructure.
 It is currently staked for avoidance and continued monitoring and avoidance is recommended.

-In summary, of the 301 sites recorded in the Hope Bay Project to date, 27 sites have already been mitigated and two recorded features were recommended for removal.
-This leaves 272 recorded sites that are intact.
-There are 254 known sites with the LSA that could be vulnerable to direct or indirect effects.
-The PDA contains 48 sites that may be subject to potential direct impacts due to construction activities.
-Of these sites, 14 are on the edge of the PDA and may be avoidable during detailed design.
-It is concluded on the basis of this impact analysis that 34 of the recorded sites are potentially subject to direct impacts.
+In summary, of the 306 sites recorded in the Hope Bay Project to date, 29 sites have already been mitigated, two are partly mitigated, and two recorded features were recommended for removal.
+This leaves 273 recorded sites that are intact.
+There are 258 known sites with the LSA that could be vulnerable to direct or indirect effects.
+The PDA contains 51 sites that may be subject to potential direct impacts due to construction activities.
+Of these sites, 21 are on the edge of the PDA or on much higher elevation landforms and may be avoidable during detailed design.
+It is concluded on the basis of this impact analysis that 30 of the recorded sites are potentially subject to direct effects.
 This total could be further reduced because not all of the quarries will be used.
-However, it must be remembered that the quarries and the all season road route have not been fully surveyed; therefore, more sites may be found as part of future reconnaissance.
+However, it must be remembered that some of the quarries and the all-weather road route have not been fully surveyed; therefore, more sites may be found by future reconnaissance.